andreypopp/react-async/README.md

 returns a result via callback which allows you to use asynchronous functions to get data from database or from remote HTTP API.

+If you are using async component you should use `ReactAsync.renderComponent` instead of `React.renderComponent`, even if your top level components is a regular one:

+    ReactAsync.renderComponent(AsyncComponent(), document.body)

-Then on server you can use `ReactAsync.renderComponentToString(component, cb)` function to get the markup:
+On server you can use `ReactAsync.renderComponentToString(component, cb)` function to get the markup:

     ReactAsync.renderComponentToString(AsyncComponent(), function(err, markup) {